 - There are some of the best credit repair consultants in the industry where they can really go to bat and get the job done

-Remember that credit repair is not necessary to qualify for mortgage.
+Remember that credit repair is not necessary to qualify for a mortgage.
 Contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for faster response.
 Or email us at email@example.com.